 In almost every conversation you have with someone you suspect is a manipulator, ask yourself, “Does this feel right to me?”
 When the answer is ‘no’, trust that answer.
 This is the first step into realization that maybe you aren’t losing your mind and that you may actually be being manipulated.

-If you’d like a workbook on manipulation, including a 140+ checklist of many of the signs and symptoms of emotional abuse (and how to heal and get beyond this type of toxic relationship), click here to order the M.E.A.N.
+If you’d like a workbook on manipulation, including a 200-point assessment of the signs and symptoms of emotional abuse (and how to heal and get beyond this type of toxic relationship), click here to order the M.E.A.N.
 Workbook.